intel/qpl/doc/source/documentation/get_started_docs/installation.rst

    1. Currently there's no guarantee that DWQ performance is the same as Shared Work Queues (SWQ).

-   2. DWQ supports only Low-Level C API (see :ref:`library_apis_reference_link`).

-   3. DWQ supports only synchronous execution.
-Asynchronous execution (see :ref:`async_execution_reference_link`) is not supported.
+   2. DWQ supports only synchronous execution.
+Asynchronous execution (see :ref:`asynchronous_execution_reference_link`) is not supported.

-   4. DWQ has an extra dependency on the POSIX thread (pthread) library (see :ref:`system_requirements_hw_path_reference_link`).
+   3. DWQ has an extra dependency on the POSIX thread (pthread) library (see :ref:`system_requirements_hw_path_reference_link`).

-   5. In one application, users can either enable DWQ or use the default SWQ, but not both.
+   4. In one application, users can either enable DWQ or use the default SWQ, but not both.

 Building the Documentation
 **************************